ibm-cloud-docs/watson-assistant/backup-data.md

     ```
     {: codeblock}

-1. After you complete the auto-retrain all job, you must disable the auto-retrain all flag and enable auto-retrain flag by using the following commands:
+1. After you complete the auto-retrain-all job, you must disable the auto-retrain-all flag and enable auto-retrain flag by using the following commands:

     ```bash
       oc patch temporarypatch ${INSTANCE}-store-admin-env-vars -p '{"metadata":{"finalizers":[]}}' --type=merge -n ${PROJECT_CPD_INST_OPERANDS}